 Federal Rule of Bankruptcy Procedure 4001(a)(3) stays an order granting a motion for relief from the automatic stay for fourteen days after the order is entered, unless the court orders otherwise.
-Movant requests, for no particular reason, that the court grant relief from the Rule as adopted by the United States Supreme Court.
-With no grounds for such relief specified, the court will not grant additional relief merely stated in the prayer.
+Movant requests that the court grant relief from the Rule as adopted by the United States Supreme Court.
+Movant argues waiver is warranted here because the Vehicle is a depreciating asset, and Debtor indicated the Vehicle is to be surrendered.

-Movant merely throws the Request for Waiver of Fourteen-Day Stay of Enforcement into the Prayer for Relief.
-However, Movant pled adequate grounds (possession of the Vehicle) for this request in the Motion, thus facts and evidence exist to support the court waiving the fourteen-day stay of enforcement under Federal Rule of Bankruptcy Procedure 4001(a)(3), and this part of the requested relief is granted.
+Movant has not pleaded adequate facts and presented sufficient evidence to support the court waiving the fourteen-day stay of enforcement required under Federal Rule of Bankruptcy Procedure 4001(a)(3), and this part of the requested relief is not granted.